-Making sure image references in product deployments are not usinglatesttags, or tags with a-devsuffix
+- Making sure image references in product deployments are not using

 Admission controllers are one of the critical pillars of security for Kubernetes, and as a result, a Kubernetes API server that’s not utilizing the correct set of admission controllers will be incomplete and unable to support all of the expected features of Kubernetes.